superpowerlabs/in-game-assets/audit/README.md

 ```

-The uniqueness of the `depositId` is guaranteed by the Game dApp, which also generates the signature, and by the fact that the signature is saved as used with `_saveSignatureAsUsed(signature0)` and cannot be used again.
+The uniqueness of the depositId is ensured by the Game dApp, which also generates the signature, and by the fact that the signature is saved as used with \_saveSignatureAsUsed(signature0) and cannot be used again.

-Since the smart contract is not aware of the correctness of the `depositId` and must trust the signature coming with the request, checking for its uniqueness is only a waste of gas.
+Since the smart contract must trust the signature accompanying the request, checking for the uniqueness of the depositId would only waste gas.

-#### Page 25 — Infinite loops possibility: NftFactory.sol: newSale()
+## Infinite Loops Possibility: NftFactory.sol: newSale()

-There is no risk of infinite loop.
-In fact, we built the factory as a generic factory to have more flexibility, but we used it only to sell 2 NFTs — Turf and Farm tokens — using only two payment tokens — SEED and USDC.
+There is no risk of infinite loops.
+The factory was designed as a generic factory for flexibility, but it was only used to sell two NFTs—Turf and Farm tokens—using two payment tokens—SEED and USDC.

-That is why we didn't check the gasleft() in the loop to be sure that the transaction will not run out of gas.
+As a result, we did not check the gasleft() in the loop to ensure the transaction would not run out of gas.

-#### Page 69 - Solhint warnings
+## Solhint Warnings

-We used to launch Solhint to check for lint warnings and errors.
-After the report, we integrated it in the pre-commit process, to allow commits only if Solhint does not return any warning and all tests pass.
-Regardless, we did not have any of those issues.
+We initially used Solhint to check for lint warnings and errors.
+After the audit report, we integrated it into the pre-commit process, allowing commits only if Solhint returns no warnings and all tests pass.
+In both scenarios, we did not encounter any of the issues mentioned in the report.

-BTW, most of those issues look like false positives to me because they are errors like
+Many of these issues appear to be false positives, as they involve errors such as:

 ```
 NftFactory.sol:3565:64: Error: Parse error: mismatched input '(' expecting {';', '='}
 ```

-But a missing `;` would be a compilation error.
+A missing `;` would result in a compilation error, not a warning.
+And we would not be able to deploy the contracts and make the sale.